jdhruv1503/obsidian-vault/Configs and Snippets/Homelab Configuration.md

 Modify sources.list to comment out the CDROM image as a source Use apt to install openssh-server, nano
 Use apt to uninstall gnome-* and libreoffice
+Autoboot: Change autoboot in bios settings so it auto reboots on software package

+Now I set up networking WPA enterprise using networkmanager